Wednesday, May 2, 2012

-WHERE: Law Enforcement Memorial in front of the Collier County Sheriff’s Office, 3319 U.S. 41 E., Bldg.
-J., East Naples
+LOCATION: Memorial Wall in front of Collier County Sheriff’s Office headquarters, Building J, 3319 U.S. 41 E., East Naples

-While the Harp & Thistle Pipe Band plays “Amazing Grace,” family members of fallen officers will be able to light a candle and place flowers on a table in honor of their loved one.
+While the Harp and Thistle Pipe Band performs “Amazing Grace,” family members of fallen officers will be invited to light a candle and place flowers on the table in honor of their loved one.

 The following CCSO members will never be forgotten:

 Investigator Arthur Allen Amos